markpat04/IoT-Home-Automation-Project/README.md

 Welcome to the **Non-Degree IoT Workshop 2025**.
 This project is designed to simulate a real-world industrial data pipeline.
 It teaches you how to capture data from sensors, transmit it efficiently, store it for analysis, and visualize it for decision-making.

-For a Data Scientist or Software Engineer, understanding the full lifecycle of data—from the "Edge" (sensors) to the "Cloud" (databases/dashboards)—is a critical skill.
+For a Data Scientist or Software Engineer, understanding the full lifecycle of data—from the "Edge" (sensors) to the databases/dashboards is a critical skill.

 ### 🎯 Why this project?